Portugal

 There are no lower quantity minimum quantities.
 Thresholds to exempt anyone introducing packaged products from their obligations.
 Even sending a single parcel or a solitary product item obliges compliance.

-Producer’s Responsibilities under EPR in Portugal
+EPR registration procedure in Portugal

-Authorized Proxy
+Authorized representative

 The annual declaration is a document that companies fill out annually to report the total weight of single-use packaging of products placed on the national market and intended for the end consumer.
 The declaration is submitted for the first time upon joining the system, and then annually.